jean1880/northwind/README.md

 ```
 npm install -g sails
 ```
 Once installed you can restore the two sample databases i have generated, one with single document classical archetecture of mongodb, and one with restful, relational structure generated through sails.
-Assuming mongodb is installed on the system you can restore the two databases with:
+Assuming mongodb is installed on the system and you have cd'd into the directory loaction, you can restore the two databases with:
 ```
 mongorestore dump/
 ```